WHERE TO APPLY

 WHEN TO APPLY:

 There is a statutory five-day waiting period, exclusive of the day of application, and the license will be issued on the 6th day.
 As a general rule, applicants should apply no less than 7 days before and no more than 35 days before the ceremony.
-In some instances, a waiver may be granted in advance at the discretion of the County Clerk, due to unusual circumstances.
-The Clerk must be contacted prior to application in order to acquire approval for a waiver.
-Inability to provide required documentation is not justification for a waiver.
+The County Clerk’s Office suggests application for a marriage license be made two-three weeks prior to the ceremony.
+In some instances, a waiver of the waiting period may be granted at the discretion of the County Clerk, due to unusual circumstances.
+The cost of the waiver is $25.00 and must be approved by the County Clerk before applying for your marriage license.
 Waivers will not be granted to anyone under the age of 18.
-Additional fee will apply.